 Getting your book into a bookstore is much more challenging.

 You could use Ingram Spark’s option for “returnable” self-publishing.
-That would mark your book as available for return in their catalog and bookstores would know that when they order the book.
+That would mark your book as available for a return in their catalog and bookstores would know that when they order the book.

 The problem?
-First Ingram Spark is not truly free self-publishing, so you’ll be paying their set-up fees.
+First Ingram Spark is not free self-publishing, so you’ll be paying their set-up fees.
 Then you’ll be marking your book down 55% for wholesale listing, potentially driving up your list price.
 After all that, your book will be available for bookstores.
 You’ll still be doing the cold calling.
 You still have to ask those bookstores to stock your book.

 I wouldn’t have written all of this if I didn’t have a solution to offer.